YoAhdi/YoAhdi/README.md

 - 🔭 I’m currently working on my Bachelors Degree education in Computer Science.
 Am also currently a Software Engineering Intern at a Software Company.
 - 🌱 I’m currently learning Upper Division CS courses.
-- 👯 I’m looking to collaborate on Projects primarily App Development.
+- 👯 I’m looking to collaborate on Projects primarily Front End Development and Cloud.
 - 📫 How to reach me: ahadahmad.work@gmail.com
 <!--
 **YoAhdi/YoAhdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.